-In medicine “minimum effective dose” is the lowest amount of a drug that produces a therapeutic response or desired effect in those taking it.
+In medicine “minimum effective dose” is the lowest amount of a drug that produces a therapeutic response in those taking it.

 It’s used to ensure patients get the treatment they need without being overexposed to unnecessary side effects.

 As an entrepreneur, it’s natural to want to create an outstanding product.
-Often we feel like artists working on a masterpiece and there can be a lot of emotions attached to what we’re producing.
+Often we feel like artists working on a masterpiece.
+There can be a lot of emotions attached to what we’re producing.
 We want to present our best to the world.